Skip to main content

 Compensatory Stipend Payments

 Compensatory stipend payments are payments that are dependent upon the individual providing services or being employed by the University as a condition of receiving the stipend payment and would generally be considered employment wages.
-In this situation, the University would be the primary beneficiary of any work product produced with any benefit to the individual being incidental.
-Work performed cannot be part of course requirements, nor be mandatory for any specific course that meets graduation requirements.
-Additionally, the individual must be under the supervision of a WVU employee and have set or standard expected work hours meeting standard employment conditions.
+In this situation, the University is the primary beneficiary of any work product produced and any benefit to the individual is incidental.
+Students may be enrolled in a course related to the work being performed but the work performed should not be a course requirement, nor should it be mandatory for any specific course to meet graduation requirements.
+Any course credits received related to the work performed should be incidental with the primary beneficiary of any work product produced being the University.
+Additionally, the individual must be under the supervision of a WVU or related entity supervisor and have set or standard expected working hours.
+The set or standard working hours and the number of hours permitted to work per week must follow the University’s student employment guidelines for student worker positions.

 Compensatory stipend payments paid through payroll will be treated in the same manner whether the individual is a U.S. Citizen, a Resident Alien (Green Card Holder), or a Non-Resident Alien.